lizweisx/gender_equality_analysis_ABDA/README.md

-- # Gender Equality and Economic Impact
+# Analyzing the Economic Impact of Gender Equality Across Countries

   This repository contains the code and analysis for our project in **Advanced Bayesian Data Analysis**, where we explore the relationship between gender equality and economic growth using **Bayesian multilevel modeling**.